 - Why else do you think keeping a learning log or portfolio could be useful?

-- Have you got experience of using any of the tools mentioned?
+- Do you have experience using any of the tools that are mentioned?

 - Can you think of any other tools or apps that might be useful?

 Whether you follow the links and submit your personal information or not, your course progress will not be affected.

 © Coventry University.
 CC BY-NC 4.0